 a.
-Description - This initiative allocates funding for one Risk & Wellness Specialist, aimed at ensuring the ongoing success of the risk and wellness program for County employees to improve well-being, reduce workplace accidents and injuries, and reduce Workers' Compensation claims.
+Description - This initiative allocates funding for one Risk & Wellness Specialist, aimed at ensuring the ongoing success of the Risk and Wellness Services for County employees to improve well-being, reduce workplace accidents and injuries, and reduce Workers' Compensation claims.
 The focus will be on mitigating and eliminating workplace risks while enhancing overall employee health and wellbeing, thereby reducing safety and health hazards.
 The program has expanded significantly, from 1,536 participants in FY18 to 12,008 in FY24, making it crucial to sustain service delivery.
 The costs for this position include \$103,384 for salaries and benefits, one-time costs of \$2,420 for office start-up and \$7,351 for internal services and the procurement of office supplies.
 This position is supported by the County's Medical Internal Service Fund (ISF) at no cost to the general fund.

 b.
-Service Level Impacts - This will address the growing participation levels over the years, while also focusing on employee retention, minimizing Worker's Compensation, and enhancing the overall health and wellness of County employees.
+Service Level Impacts - This initiative will address growing participation levels over the years, while also focusing on employee retention, minimizing Worker's Compensation, and enhancing the overall health and wellness of County employees.

-4. Tax Administration Support Staff - Tax Administration
+4. Billing, Tax Compliance, and Collecting Delinquent Taxes - Tax Administration

-Expenditure \$363,358
+Expenditure \$344,646

-Revenue \$363,358
+Revenue \$344,646

 General Fund Impact \$0

 FTE Positions 4.00

 - a.
 Description This initiative provides funding for four revenue-supported Financial Regulatory Specialist positions aimed at assisting the Tax Administration division in collecting all billed taxes from the County's taxpayers.
 Two of the positions will be specifically responsible for ensuring food and beverage tax compliance.
 The other two positions will focus on collecting delinquent taxes from all tax types which has increased in recent years.
 The Tax Administration division is responsible for collecting a total of 13 taxes, it is essential to have sufficient staff to manage the increased workload resulting from population growth, inquiries from taxpayers, and the introduction of the food and beverage tax.
 The associated costs for these positions include \$305,554 for salaries and benefits, one-time costs of \$9,680 for office start-up, and \$29,412 for internal services. - b.
 Service Level Impacts This will ensure outstanding customer service, tackle any outstanding taxes owed, and guarantee the collection of accurate tax amounts.
-The proposed positions are responsive to recent food and beverage tax internal audit findings as well as cash handling and General Government staffing audits.
+The positions are responsive to recent food and beverage tax internal audit findings as well as cash handling and General Government staffing audits.

-5. Board of Equalization Salaries and Training Increases - Real Estate Assessments
+5. Board of Equalization Salaries and Training Increases - Real Estate Assessment